mateusap1/plutus-reference/README.md

 assetClassValue :: AssetClass -> Integer -> Value
 assetClassValue (AssetClass (c, t)) i = singleton c t i
 ```

+Because an asset class holds a currency symbol and a token name, we can create a value with this symbol and this unique token (using the `singleton` function) together with the given integer (the amount).

 ##### assetClassValueOf